mhmzdev/FTP_GUI_Java/README.md

 It was my End semester project i.e. creating this FTP having a user interface in Java.
 It simply sends file from Client to Server but not the other way around.
 Obviously you can do that as well.
 Plus, there are a lot of exceptions to handle which can also be done.
 I just did my part ;p

 # Screen Shots
 Below are Screen shots of Server and Client Side user interface.

+## Video Demo
 Video Demo is also available at <a href="https://youtu.be/jMyOhUVylJw">YouTube</a>

 ## Server Side
 <img src="/ss/server.PNG" height = 400>